 Introduction to The Mystics

-The glimpses of Christian mystics highlighted here are not included in the book, My Dear Far-Nearness, but they do provide the reader with a rich historical, theological and spiritual background for the vision of the experiential Holy Trinity presented in the book.
+The glimpses of Christian mystics highlighted here are not all quoted in the book, My Dear Far-Nearness, but they do provide the reader with a rich historical, theological, and spiritual background for the vision of the experiential Holy Trinity presented in the book.

-Christian mystics are ordinary people who have looked deeply into their lives and awareness, and discovered a Trinitarian dimension – that is, they experience God as a sacred dance, a perichoresis (a dance-around of Love) in which each “Person” of the Holy Trinity is a microcosm or fractal of the whole.
-Mystics experience themselves as living within this dance.
-Christian mystics can be trustworthy guides as we learn to experience the presence of God in the Three “Persons” of awareness.
-Through study of the Gospels, meditation, contemplation, and prayer, these holy men and women experienced a reformation and transformation of their awareness, one that mirrored Jesus’ personal consciousness – what St. Paul called “the mind of Christ.”
-Our faith is that Jesus’ human-divine awareness was always circulating through the Persons of the Trinity.
+Christian mystics are followers of Jesus who have hungered for a direct experience of God’s three divine portals of Presence.
+Mystics are ordinary people who have looked deeply into their lives and awareness, and discovered a Trinitarian dimension – that is, they experience God as a sacred dance, a perichoresis (a dance-around of Love) in which each “Person” of the Holy Trinity is a microcosm or fractal of the whole, the whole of their spiritual awareness.
+Mystics experience themselves as living within this dance, and the dance as living within them.
+The presence of this trinitarian God transcends us, but is also within our very consciousness.
+Through study of the Gospels, meditation, contemplation, prayer, and community participation, Christians can experience a reformation and transformation of their awareness, one that mirrors Jesus’ personal consciousness.
+Our faith is that Jesus’ human-divine awareness is always circulating through the “Persons” of the Trinity who are within us and outside of us.

-My Dear Far-Nearness explores each Person of the Holy Trinity (traditionally called Father, Son, and Holy Spirit, or First, Second, and Third Persons).
-In this section of the website, we offer glimpses of several mystics who, in their writings, tended to highlight the First, Second, or Third Persons of sacred consciousness.
-They could perceive the Holy Trinity that transcends them because they had inwardly rooted themselves in each aspect of awareness that corresponds to the Persons.
-This view of Christian life follows from the teachings of Aristotle who surmised that what we see is what we are.
-Thomas Aquinas followed with his notion of connaturality.
+My Dear Far-Nearness explores each Person of the Holy Trinity (traditionally called Father, Son, and Holy Spirit, or First, Second, and Third Persons) as aspects of our awareness.
+In this section of the website, we offer glimpses of several mystics who, in their writings, tended to highlight the First, Second, or Third Persons.
+They could perceive the Holy Trinity that transcends them because they had inwardly rooted themselves in each aspect of awareness that corresponds to one of the Persons.
+This view of Christian life follows from the teachings of Aristotle, Aquinas, and Raimundo Panikkar who each surmised that what and who we see is what and who we are, and what and who we are is what and who we see.
 My Dear Far-Nearness explores these understandings by suggesting that we can only understand or glimpse the Holy Trinity from within our own trinitarian awareness.
-We can only glimpse the ineffable Mystery of God from within our own mystery; we can only experience the reality of Christ from the viewpoint of Christ within us; and we can only truly experience the Holy Spirit from the presence of the Spirit within us.
+We can only glimpse the ineffable Mystery of God from within our own mystery; we can only experience the reality of Christ from the viewpoint of Christ within us–as in Paul’s exclamation, “Now, not I but Christ in me”; (Gal.
+2:20); and we can only truly experience the Holy Spirit from the place of the Spirit within and among us.
 As the Dominican friar, Meister Eckhart once wrote, “The eyes through which I see God are the same eyes through which God sees me.”
 In a sense, God is relating to God within each of us.
 No separation–only the mystery of relationships that honor the other in trinitarian fashion.

-These mystics shared a desire to experience God directly, especially in silence and solitude.
-They understood that God as a Holy Trinity is not only “out there,” somewhere beyond us, and not merely a doctrine to be believed, but also right here with us and within us.
-These mystics and others have inspired My Dear Far-Nearness.
+The mystics we glimpse here (all whom have passed away) are those who have shared a desire to experience God directly, in silence, solitude, and community.
+They understood that God as a Holy Trinity is not only “out there,” somewhere beyond us, and not merely a doctrine to be believed, but also right here within us and among us.
+Each of us can embody the mind of Christ.
+The following mystics and others have inspired My Dear Far-Nearness.

 First Person Mystics: Introduction